wastore/azure-storage-samples-for-java/E2E-ORS-Sample-For-Java/src/main/java/README.md

 Go Through the app.config file and make any necessary changes

-Run the file objectReplicationMonitor.java to get a demonstration.
-This demo will upload blobs to the source container and output the properties and content of those blobs.
+Run the file ObjectReplicationMonitor.java to get a demonstration.
+This demo will upload blobs to the source container.
 Then, the program may pause for a few minutes to allow for the replication to process.
-Finally, the program will locate the blobs that have been replicated into the destination container and output those blobs' properties and content to show that the blobs correctly replicated from the source container to the destination container.
+Finally, the program will locate the blobs that have been replicated into the destination container and output those blobs' properties that check for successful replication.
+This will output a percentage status to track how many blobs have successfully replicated.
+Then one blob pair from the source and destination container's contents will be printed to ensure that the blobs correctly replicated from the source container to the destination container.

 ###Issues with Archiving
 This program has two different implementations of archiving replicated blobs: using batch or archiving individually.